-Membership expansion with non-tapped groups (industry, retail etc.) Financial outlook and potential pressures Q2) Describe or list what weaknesses or deficiencies you see are impacting the • Low membership/conference registration fees compared to other national level CFP: conferences with less national impact work output Those newer to the CFP may not understand the CFP process and its enormous impact on national retail food policy development, which in turn is used as a basis for state and local regulations and applied in retail food and food service establishments as a part of food safety plans/food safety management systems and in daily operational practices.
-The CFP also is an influence in regards to the development, maintenance, and use of the Retail Program Standards. • To "close this circle", there is a need for the stakeholder segments and the CFP leadership to come together to better explain this link.
+Q2) Describe or list what weaknesses or deficiencies you see are impacting the CFP: Membership expansion with non-tapped groups (industry, retail etc.) Financial outlook and potential pressures Low membership/conference registration fees compared to other national level conferences with less national impact work output Q2) Those newer to the CFP may not understand the CFP process and its enormous impact on national retail food policy development, which in turn is used as a basis for state and local regulations and applied in retail food and food service establishments as a part of food safety plans/food safety management systems and in daily operational practices.
+The CFP also is an influence in regards to the development, maintenance, and use of the Retail Program Standards.
+To "close this circle", there is a need for the stakeholder segments and the CFP leadership to come together to better explain this link.
 For example, for the FDA, to explain the Food Code development process leading up to the Conference meeting and the follow up after.
 For the CFP, to explain the Issue submission process, the make-up of the CFP membership and the process of the Council sessions and the Committees.
-For the regulatory segment, to explain what happens at the state and local level with the CFP recommendations and the resulting FDA Food Code changes that come out of the CFP meeting; For the Industry segments, address how the recommendations of the CFP are handled at the store or restaurant operational level; For the consumer segment - identify what is on the minds of consumers and keep other stakeholder segments aware of emerging issues specific to consumer needs; For the Academia segment - Were there any Issues that were a No Action due to lack of science?
+For the regulatory segment, to explain what happens at the state and local level with the CFP recommendations and the resulting FDA Food Code changes that come out of the CFP meeting; For the Industry segments, address how the recommendations of the CFP are handled at the store or restaurant operational level; For the consumer segment - identify what is on the minds of consumer needs; For the Academia segment - Were there any Issues that were a No Action due to lack of science?
 Are these potential areas of academic study?
 Could they be?
-How does Academia utilize the CFP recommendations or resulting Food Code changes to view the emerging needs for Q2) food safety research bench research or behavioral research? • From the short time I have been involved with CFP, I believe its biggest weakness is the marketing of its name and purpose to the industry professionals it serves.
-Q2) Reliance on volunteers for some key committee leadership positions can result Q2) in less-than-satisfactory outcomes. ,
+How does Academia utilize the CFP recommendations or resulting Food Code changes to view the emerging needs for food safety research bench research or behavioral research? • From the short time I have been involved with CFP, I believe its biggest weakness is the marketing of its name and purpose to the industry professionals it serves.
+Q2) Reliance on volunteers for some key committee leadership positions can result Q2) in less-than-satisfactory outcomes.